 Heat helps to reduce frizz, thus it is advisable to use products such as serums and light-weight oils that can help to flatten your cuticles and produce shine.

 Moisturize and hydrate

-Winter can strip your skin and hair of moisture so it is important to keep hydrated.
+Winter can strip your skin and hair of moisture so it is important to stay hydrated.
 It is highly unlikely that your hair will be able to avoid the dryness that comes with winter thus it should be regularly moisturized.

 Hair masks are intensive treatments that individuals often use once a week.
-These treatments penetrate deeply into the hair follicles, conditioning and protecting them against dehydration and breakage.
+These treatments penetrate deep into the hair follicles, conditioning and protecting them against dehydration and breakage.
 The mask is applied to damp hair before being followed by a plastic cap and left for ten minutes and then rinsed out.

 Other forms of deep conditioning include using hair oils like coconut oil, argan oil and jojoba oil.
 In fact, olive oil can also be used as a deep conditioning hair treatment.